sunpy/sunpy/doc/source/guide/plotting.rst

 ---------------------------

 To be consistent with matplotlib, SunPy has developed a standard plotting policy which supports both simple and advanced matplotlib usage.
+The following examples focus on the map object but they should be applicable across all of the data objects.

 5. peek()
 ---------